Paradise Wrongful Death Lawyer

 - The family's children who received at least 50 percent of their support from the decedent may claim the loss of guidance and nurturing that was provided and is now lost.

-- Family members of a deceased loved one can file a survival action if the deceased lived for a while before expiring.
+- Family members of a deceased loved one could file a survival action if the deceased lived for a while before expiring.
 In contrast to a wrongful death claim, a survival action is filed on behalf of the person who died and is similar but also covers medical expenses.

 - Many accidents today are caused by distracted driving, which includes texting, talking on a cell phone, and using a GPS.
 In the five seconds it takes for a driver to send a text message, their vehicle travels the length of a football field, and that's long enough to cause a severe collision.